The Ultimate Guide to Software Stress Testing

 Execute the Tests

 This is one of the most crucial parts of the stress test–the execution.
 You will now execute the tests according to your plan and design.
 Make sure that you observe and confirm the test data and output collection.

 Analyze the Results

 The last step of stress testing involves analyzing the outcomes of the tests.
 Have a meeting with your team and combine and share your output data.

 Key Metrics for Stress Testing

-You need to consider your key metrics to know if your stress testing is successful.
+You need to consider your key metrics to know if your stress testing in software testing is successful.
 Metrics will help you set your criteria and better understand the test results.